Discover how FHA condo approvals work, including loans and eligibility criteria.

 FHA condo loan eligibility requirements

-There isn’t a specific FHA condo loan per se.
-You’ll need to be approved for an FHA loan and find a condo to buy on the FHA approved condo list.
-FHA loans have specific requirements for the types of residences you can buy, so you’ll be pleased to know that if you want an FHA approved condo to be your primary residence, the property will automatically meet FHA loan requirements.
+There isn’t a specific FHA mortgage condo loan per se.
+You’ll need to be approved for an FHA mortgage loan and find a condo to buy on the FHA approved condo list.
+FHA mortgage loans have specific requirements for the types of residences you can buy, so you’ll be pleased to know that if you want an FHA-approved condo to be your primary residence, the property will automatically meet FHA mortgage loan requirements.
+However, it's important to note that investment properties and vacation homes are not eligible for FHA loans.

 To be eligible for an FHA home loan you’ll typically need (keep in mind some requirements may vary by lender):